(Content edited December 2022)

 Breadzilla lives most of the time in the back of the fridge.
 It can rest there for two or three weeks without anything being done to it.
 Once it has used up its food it separates into a clear, dark liquid overlying white sludge – dormant bugs.
 Stir, feed and off it goes again.

-2. Add flour and an equivalent volume of water (a cup of each is usually sufficient).
+2. Add flour and an equivalent volume of water (a cup or so of each is usually sufficient).

-3. Give it a couple of hours to become active – it will bubble furiously.
+3. Give it a minimum of a two to three hours to become active – it will bubble furiously.
+Longer is better – I often feed and nurture for about a day.

 4. When you have used what you need put the rest back in the fridge for the next time.